-- 17.2.1 "Lecturers" may be: - 17.2.1.1 advanced degree in the relevant discipline.
-Exceptions may be considered on the basis of outstanding career achievement on the recommendation of the hiring committee; - 17.2.1.2 increasing their teaching experience at a post-secondary level; or - 17.2.1.3 focusing on teaching rather than professional practice/research. - 17.2.2 Lecturers may apply for the Rank of Assistant Professor after a minimum of 3 years as a Lecturer or at such time as they have completed their terminal degree (or equivalent), with the decision made via Peer Review (subject to Appeal).
+- 17.2.1 "Lecturers" may be: - 17.2.1.1 Advanced degree in the relevant discipline.
+Exceptions may be considered on the basis of outstanding career achievement on the recommendation of the hiring committee; - 17.2.1.2 Increasing their teaching experience at a post-secondary level; or

+17.2.1.3 Focusing on teaching rather than professional practice/research.

+17.2.2 With the exception of those holding Teaching-Intensive Stream appointments, Lecturers may apply for the Rank of Assistant Professor after a minimum of 3 years as a Lecturer or at such time as they have completed their terminal degree (or equivalent), with the decision made via Peer Review (subject to Appeal).